WP Buffs Blog |

 The GA Checker tool website homepage.

 With this free tool, you can simply enter your domain name and click on the Check Your Site button.
-The results will notify if you have any missing Google Analytics or Google AdWords code.
+The results will notify you if you have any missing Google Analytics or Google AdWords code.

 Another tool we recommend using to verify whether your Google Tag Manager is working correctly is Google Tag Assistant: